 Demonstrate insight into key works of modern Italian literary and visual arts.

 Relate particular authors, not studied elsewhere in the curriculum, to their historical period by analysis of their works; i.e. to apply critical knowledge outside of the context in which it was first encountered.

 Evaluate critically the 'artistic imperative' to review even the most celebrated heritage in response to social and cultural renewal in Europe and beyond.

-Assess the contribution of the visual arts and in particular cinema, to the social and cultural debates which have taken place in 20th century Italy, and to understand both the potential and the limitations of these kinds of cultural analysis.
+Assess the contribution of the visual arts to the social and cultural debates which have taken place in 20th century Italy, and to understand both the potential and the limitations of these kinds of cultural analysis.

 Assess the narrative techniques of film; the structure of montage and the literary value of a screenplay in the works of Italian film-makers inspired by books.

 Focus on the literary components of a film (the narrative structure of the montage and the value of a screenplay as a literary text).